 James Raymer is a Professor in the School of Demography at the Australian National University.
-He served as Head of School from 2013 to 2016.
+From 2013 to 2016, he served as the Director of the Australian Demographic and Social Research Institute before leading the creation of the new School of Demography in 2015 and becoming the Head of School.
 Prior to that, he worked in the Division of Social Statistics and the ESRC Research Centre for Population Change at the University of Southampton, England.
 He has published articles in demography, applied statistics, regional science and geography, and has co-authored three books entitled The Indirect Estimation of Migration, Demographic Aspects of Migration and International Migration in Europe.

 He obtained his PhD in Geography from the University of Colorado, Boulder, United States.

 Qing Guan - Evolution of the Chinese-born population in Australia by period and cohort